 How much electricity do we get from hydropower today?
 Depending on the amount of rainfall, hydro plants produce from five to ten percent of the electricity produced in this country.
 In 1997, 10.21 percent of electricity came from hydropower-a historical high.
-However, in the last 15 years, U.S. hydroelectricity has ranged as low as 5.81 percent in 2001 to 7.79 percent in 2011, a recent high.
-In some states like Oregon, Washington, and Idaho, hydropower can account for more than half (55 to 69 percent) of each state's electricity generation.
+However, in the last 15 years, U.S. hydroelectricity has ranged from as low as 5.81 percent in 2001 to 7.79 percent in 2011, a recent high.
+In some states like Washington, Idaho, and Oregon, hydropower can account for more than half (50 to 70 percent) of each state's electricity generation.

-Today, there is over 79,900 megawatts of conventional hydro generating capacity in the United States, and almost 102,000 megawatts when including pumped storage.
+Today, there is over almost 80,000 megawatts of conventional hydrogenerating capacity in the United States and almost 102,000 megawatts when including pumped storage.
 That's equivalent to the generating capacity of 80 large nuclear power plants.
-In 2018, hydropower accounted for 6.89% of U.S. electricity.
+In 2021, hydropower accounted for 6.20% of U.S. electricity.
 The biggest hydro plant in the U.S. is located at the Grand Coulee Dam on the Columbia River in northern Washington State.
-The U.S. also gets some hydropower generated electricity from Canada.
+The U.S. also gets some hydropower-generated electricity from Canada.
 Some New England utilities buy this imported electricity.